openbmc/docs/maintainer-workflow.md

 	* The ICLA form can be found [here] (https://github.com/openbmc/openbmc/files/1860742/OpenBMC.ICLA.pdf).

+An executed OpenBMC CLA is _not_ required to accept contributions to OpenBMC forks of upstream projects, like the Linux kernel or U-Boot.

+Review the maintainers' responsibilities in the [contributing guidelines](./contributing.md).
+Maintainers are ultimately responsible for sorting out open source license issues, issues with using code copied from the web, and maintaining the quality of the code.

+Good repository maintainers are recognized by a consensus of their peers as having the following traits:
+ - responsible: have a continuing desire to ensure only high-quality code goes into the repo
+ - leadership: foster open-source aware practices such as [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)
+ - expertise: typically demonstrated by significant contributions to the code or code reviews

 (1) The semantics of accepting a patch depend on the sub-project contribution process.